 During our time at the the farm we were given our own 2 bedroom house and full use of one of his vehicles.
 We found daves trust in us endearing, this pushed us to work hard for him as we really didnt want to disappoint him.
 Our short experience at this property inspired and motivated us to find another position similar but for a longer period of time.
 We learned a lot here and gained valuable knowledge that will stick with us for as long as we continue to work in this field.
 Our days were long and sometimes very difficult but the satisfaction outweighed this, seeing how much wed achieved during the day.

 Location: Woomera, South Australia

-When our time had finished at the Farleys we moved on to Mt Vivian Station.
-Megan and Dave Henderson found us via our Gumtree ad.
+When our time had finishedwe moved on to Mt Vivian Station.
+The couple found us via our Gumtree ad.
 Once theyd explained the job and how wed be living we were once again making a long journey into the unknown and preparing to start our new job.
 Mt Vivian is roughly 1 million acres of land, with around 50,000 sheep.
-The Hendersons were a small family unit living completely off grid, 4 hours from the local town of Port Lincoln.
+They were a small family unit living completely off grid, 4 hours from the local town of Port Lincoln.
 Our main duties at this property were as follows:

 •Mustering cattle using drones, motorcycles, utes and dogs

 •Animal care (hand rearing abandoned lambs and cattle)

 •Setting up and moving mobile crutching unit